Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-gzil.md

 [`gZIL`](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-11.md#governance-tokens-aka-gzil), short for governance ZIL, is a ZRC-2 compliant fungible token contract.
 The rationale behind issuing gZILs is to capture long-term token holders and give them access to governance tokens that they can later use to make ecosystem-wide decisions.
 The contract code respository can be found over [here](https://github.com/Zilliqa/staking-contract).

 :::note
-gZILs will not be rewarded to SSN operators unless they themselves delegate their stake.
+gZILs will not be rewarded to SSN operators unless they themselves delegate their stake as a delegator.
 Earning commission does not entitle operators to gZILs.
 :::

 | Parameters        | Values                            |